Are you magnesium deficient?

 Epsom salt, – magnesium sulfate – also acts as a fertilizer by sprinkling one tablespoon dry at the base of the plant and watering in well.
 This last method is wonderful for promoting health and strong colors for flowers, especially roses.
 Always test and be judicious.

-Here’s a tip for getting quick and cheap magnesium at Gwens Nest.
+Here’s a tip for getting quick and cheap magnesium at Gwens Nest, for our international readers.